 What Goes Into the Price of Oil?

 The EIA, or the United States Energy Information Administration, states the percentages of each barrel comes out to 61% the cost of crude oil, 15% U.S. federal and state taxes, 12% distribution and marketing, and 12% refining costs and profits.
 Looking deeper into the supply and production of oil we see that an overwhelming majority of all oil is produced by OPEC.
 This places tremendous power in their hands in deciding the price for fuel.
 This has led to the increase in production of oil in large economic powers such as the United States and Russia, as well as an increase in the production of alternative fuels such as shale oil and biofuels.

 Oil prices have now evened out at around $70 per barrel at the time of this writing, and have stabilized to a point where drops and increases have been negligible.
 So following the standard pricing model in the graphic above, you can see how the general price of oil is calculated.

-Thank you very much for taking the time to read the ultimate Guide to oil prices.
+Thank you very much for taking the time to read the ultimate guide to oil prices.
 Check out our mobile fueling services if your business is in need of oil or petroleum products.
 We hope you have learned something about the price of oil and maybe something about how the fuel industry is run.
-Consider subscribing if you are interested in learning more about the Oil industry and all of the intricacies that go into making the gears turn,
+Consider subscribing if you are interested in learning more about the Oil industry and all of the intricacies that go into making the gears turn.